Kamal Haasan's unrealized projects: Marmayogi

 Marmayogi was first pondered by Kamal Haasan after the release of Aalavandhan (2001), however nothing proceeded.
 After a four-year sabbatical from directing films since Virumaandi (2004), Kamal Haasan announced Marmayogi as his next project after the completion of Dasavathaaram (2008).
 The film was planned as a bilingual Hindi-Tamil period film, set in the 7th century.
 Production house Pyramid Saimira along with Haasan's company Raaj Kamal Films International were set to produce the venture, and work began in late 2007.
 Early media reports suggested a box-office battle between Marmayogi and Shankar's Enthiran (2010), which was rebooted from the shelved Robot.

 Pre-production on the film continued throughout 2008, with technicians such as Rajesh Selva and Sanu Varghese actively involved for close to a year.
 Meanwhile, Kamal Haasan grew a long, thick beard for the film.
-Mohanlal and Venkatesh were among the initial actors in the cast, as were actresses Hema Malini, Trisha, Shriya Saran and Sushmita Sen. Along with Trisha, Kamal Haasan held a photoshoot at the AVM Studios in August 2008.
+Mohanlal and Venkatesh were among the initial actors in the cast, as were actresses Hema Malini, Trisha, Shriya Saran and Sushmita Sen. Along with Trisha and Venkatesh, Kamal Haasan held a photoshoot at the AVM Studios in August 2008.
 Following the failure of Rajinikanth's Kuselan (2008), Pyramid Saimira opted out of the project in November 2008, effectively shelving the film.
 Kamal Haasan subsequently moved on to begin work on Unnaipol Oruvan (2009), and later filed a legal complaint against Pyramid Saimira for loss of earnings.